OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

 Style
 ================================================================================

 #.
-Select the `project > 10m admin 0 countries`, you can double click to open this Map, or Right Click and choose Open Map
+Select the `project > ne 10m admin 0 countries`, you can double click to open this Map, or Right Click and choose Open Map

 #.
 Select the countries layer in the Layer view

 #.
-Open up the **Style Editor** by right clicking on `10m admin 0 countries` layer and choosing :guilabel:`Change Style`
+Open up the **Style Editor** by right clicking on `ne 10m admin 0 countries` layer and choosing :guilabel:`Change Style`

 #.
 We are going to change a few things about how countries are displayed